enckse/dotonex/README.md

 * Running on archlinux as a host/server
 * hostapd can do a lot with EAP and RADIUS as a service, this should serve as an exploration of these features
 * Fully replace freeradius for 802.1x/AAA/etc.
-* utilize a trimmed version of hostapd using a config and PKGBUILD [here](https://git.epiphyte.network/cgit/cgit.cgi/pkgbuilds/)

 ## AAA